mohitpai/journey-optimizer.en/help/using/action/consent.md

 >[!CONTEXTUALHELP]
 >id="ajo_consent_required_marketing_action_admin"
 >title="Define a required marketing action"
 >abstract="The Required marketing action allows you to define the marketing action related to your custom action.
-For example, if you use that custom action to send emails, you can select "Email targeting".
+For example, if you use that custom action to send emails, you can select Email targeting.
 When used in a journey, all consent policies associated with that marketing action will be retrieved and leveraged.
 This cannot be modified on the canvas."

 When configuring a custom action, two fields can be used for consent management.